 Students typically apply to the program with 60 university credits (or years one and two of a BA), often in the form of an associate of arts diploma or degree.
 Applicants who do not have the formal academic education or credits to qualify for admission, may be assessed on the basis of both their formal education or career experience in accordance with the Flexible Admission Policy.
-Please see Program Admission for more information.
+Please see the Admission Requirements page for more information.

 Graduates of the BA in Professional Communication will be effective communicators who understand communication is a creative, intellectual, professional activity.
 They will appreciate the international and intercultural frameworks and ethical parameters of socially responsible communication.
 They will be professionals with an understanding of communication as a human activity and be ready to enter the workforce as effective practitioners, decision-makers and supporters of communication.
 Finally, they will be able to function in environments that require team-work, public speaking, professional writing and publishing skills, basic computer-mediated communication, and problem-solving skills.